norman/babosa/README.md

 and above, Java's native Unicode support will be used.

-If none of these libraries are available, Babosa falls back to a simple module which supports only Unicode strings only with Latin characters.
+If none of these libraries are available, Babosa falls back to a simple module which only supports Latin characters.
 I recommend using the Unicode gem where possible since it's a C extension and is very fast.

 ### Rails 3